Lobaro/docs/docs/lorawan-sensors/wmbus-lorawan/index.md

 the configuration is evaluated.
 If successful, the LoRaWAN Join phase is executed next.

 ###LoRaWAN Join Phase
-If the Bridge is congured to use over the air activation (OTAA), the OTAA join is performed at this point.
+If the Bridge is configured to use over the air activation (OTAA), the OTAA join is performed at this point.
 The device will repeatedly try to join its LoRaWAN network until the process is successful.
 It then enters the Data Collection Phase.
 If the Bridge is configured to use ABP instead of OTAA, this phase is left immediately and